 - Graphics card capable of 800×600 resolution (1024×768 recommended).

-CentOS provides two distro editions CentOS Linux and CentOS Stream; however, CentOS is popular for server usages that’s why it is not so great option as a daily Desktop Operating System.
+This popular Linux distribution comes in 2 editions; CentOS Linux and CentOS Stream.
+However, as CentOS is popular for server usage, it is not so great option as a desktop operating system.

-This Linux distribution is designed for the developers and System Administrators, that’s why it offers a lot of security packages. openSUSE offers two distros, openSUSE Leap and openSUSE Tumbleweed.
+This Linux distribution is designed for developers and system administrators.
+That’s why it offers a lot of security packages. openSUSE offers two distros; openSUSE Leap and openSUSE Tumbleweed.

-The Leap distro is built on the top of SUSE Linux Enterprise and provide more stability, and year you get a new version of for your system with 3 years of version support.
+The Leap distro is built on top of SUSE Linux Enterprise and provides more stability.
+Every year, you get a new version with 3 years of official support.

-The Tumbleweed is based on the openSUSE’s main development codebase and its update get available for download as soon as the developers of openSUSE test the updates that’s why with Tumbleweed you get the latest update of openSUSE.
+The Tumbleweed distro is based on the openSUSE’s main development codebase and its updates are available for download as soon as the developers of openSUSE test the updates.
+This is why with Tumbleweed, you get the latest updates of openSUSE.

 5. Arch Linux